QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: QShield Architecture

-This ensures that ${p}_q$ lies strictly within the $(K-1)$-dimensional probability simplex with non-negative entries that sum to one.
-These probabilities are subsequently converted to log-probabilities and fused with the backbone CNN output through the learnable dynamic weighting module to produce the final hybrid prediction.
+This procedure guarantees that ${p}_q$ lies strictly within the $(K-1)$-dimensional probability simplex, possessing non-negative entries that sum to one.
+These probabilities are subsequently converted to log-probabilities and fused with the classical CNN backbone output via the learnable dynamic weighting module to produce the final hybrid prediction.